ebi-pf-team/interproscan-docs/docs/InputFormat.rst

     RFLLLSL--ARFSNNRFGVQLLQIANVNLKVRRYG (illegal gap character in the middle)

-    RFLLLSLARFSNNRFGVQLLQIANVNLKVRRYG* (illegal asterisk character at the end)
+    RFLLLSLARFSNNRFGVQLLQIANVNLKVRRYG* (illegal asterix character at the end)

     RFLLLSL_ARFSNNRFGVQLLQIANVNLKVRRYG (illegal underscore character)